BECOMING AN EOPS STUDENT

 Please fill out and submit separately an EOPS Student Transfer Information form if you participated in the EOPS program at another college

 Quick Checklist for EOPS eligibility (please read below for detailed eligibility requirements):

-- Must have completed a FAFSA (Free Application for Federal Student Aid) and/or at minimum qualify for a Board of Governors Fee Waiver (type A or B)
+- Must have completed a FAFSA (Free Application for Federal Student Aid) and/or at minimum complete an application and qualify for a Board of Governors Fee Waiver (type A or B)

 - Can not have completed more than 70 degree-applicable units

 EOPS is a state funded program designed to recruit and retain low-income students who are educationally disadvantaged.
 The program provides services above and beyond those offered by financial aid, tutoring, counseling, and other college Student Services programs.

 To qualify for EOPS, a student must demonstrate an economic disadvantage by filing either a Free Application for Federal Student Aid (FAFSA) or a Board of Governors Fee Waiver (BOGFW) through the Financial Aid Office, and fall within the following income guidelines:

 No. in Household and Total Family Income for 2014